palzhj/u4FCPv2/README.md

 HB[5:0] are connected to the ADC (Dual 12-bit 1 MSPS) channels of FPGA.
 Vadj can be programmed to support 0.9V~3.3V.

-uRTM hosts a Gigabit Ethernet through RGMII interface, which may use for rapid prototyping in single-board mode.
+uRTM hosts a Gigabit Ethernet through RGMII interface, which may help for rapid prototyping in single-board mode.

 On-board memories are summarized below: